Helicopter Flight School and College Information

 Private Helicopter Pilot License

 Earning a private pilot license is the basis of all future helicopter flight training.
 This license, which may be obtained after 35 hours of flight time, allows an individual to legally operate a helicopter for private use.
 Students must obtain a third class FAA medical certificate before enrolling in any license program.
+In the private pilot program, students gain experience in:

 Commercial Helicopter Pilot License

 Once a student has earned their private pilot license, they are eligible to train for a commercial pilot license.
 For this license, the minimum amount of needed flight time is increased to 150 hours, and students must obtain a second class FAA medical certificate.
+Prospective commercial pilots take courses such as:

 Certified Flight Instructor Rating

 In addition to demonstrating advanced helicopter flying skills, potential Certified Flight Instructors (CFIs) must learn to instruct others competently and comfortably while in the air.
 Many pilots, even those who do not wish to work as instructors, become CFIs in order to secure jobs more easily.
+The coursework in a flight instructor program may include:

 Related to Helicopter Flight School and College Information